-On the 29th of May, Tourville saw the allies to the northward and eastward; they numbered ninety-nine sail-of-theline.
+On the 29th of May, Tourville saw the allies to the northward and eastward; they numbered ninety-nine sail-of-the-line.
 The wind being southwest, he had the choice of engaging, but first summoned all the flag-officers on board his own ship, and put the question to them whether he ought to fight.
 They all said not, and he then handed them the order of the king.
-No one dared dispute that; though, had they known it, light vessels with contrary orders were even then searching for the fleet.
+(1) No one dared dispute that; though, had they known it, light vessels with contrary orders were even then searching for the fleet.
 The other officers then returned to their ships, and the whole fleet kept away together for the allies, who waited for them, on the starboard tack, heading south-southeast, the Dutch occupying the van, the English the centre and rear.
 When they were within easy range, the French hauled their wind on the same tack, keeping the weather-gage.
-Tourville, being so inferior in numbers, could not wholly avoid the enemy's line extending to the rear of
+Tourville, being so inferior in numbers, could not wholly avoid the enemy's line extending to the rear of his own, which was also necessarily weak from its extreme length; but he avoided Herbert's error at Beachy Head, keeping his van refused with long intervals between the ships, to check the enemy's van, and engaging closely with his centre and rear.
+It is not necessary to follow the phases of this unequal fight; the extraordinary result was that when the firing ceased at night, in consequence of a thick fog and calm, not a single French ship had struck her colors nor been sunk.
+No higher proof of military spirit and efficiency could be given by any navy, and Tourville's seamanship and tactical ability contributed largely to the result, which it must also be confessed was not creditable to the allies.
+The two fleets anchored at nightfall, a body of English ships remaining to the southward and westward of the French.
+Later on, these cut their cables and allowed themselves to drift through the French line in order to rejoin their main body; in doing which they were roughly handled.

-The author has followed in the text the traditional and generally accepted account of Tourville's orders and the motives of his action.
+- 1. The author has followed in the text the traditional and generally accepted account of Tourville's orders and the motives of his action.
 A French writer, M. de Crisenoy, in a very interesting paper upon the secret history preceding and accompanying the event, traverses many of these traditional statements.
-According to him, Louis XIV, was not under any illusion as to the loyalty of the English officers to their flag; and the instructions given to Tourville, while peremptory under certain conditions, did not compel him to fight in the situation of the French fleet on the day of the battle.
+According to him, Louis XIV. was not under any illusion as to the loyalty of the English officers to their flag; and the instructions given to Tourville, while peremptory under certain conditions, did not compel him to fight in the situation of the French fleet on the day of the battle.
 The tone of the instructions, however, implied dissatisfaction with the admiral's action in previous cruises, probably in the pursuit after Beachy Head, and a consequent doubt of his vigor in the campaign then beginning.
-Mortification therefore impelled him to the desperate attack on the allied fleet; and, according to M. de Crisenov, the council of war in the admiral's cabin, and the dramatic production of the king's orders, had no existence in fact.
+Mortification therefore impelled him to the desperate attack on the allied fleet; and, according to M. de Crisenoy, the council of war in the admiral's cabin, and the dramatic production of the king's orders, had no existence in fact. --